Best Cheap Health Insurance in Montana (2025)

 savings icon

-About nine out of 10 people who have coverage through the MT health insurance exchange qualify for discounts, called subsidies or premium tax credits.
+About nine out of 10 individuals who have coverage through the MT health insurance exchange qualify for discounts, called subsidies or premium tax credits.
 Your income impacts the size of your discount: The less you earn, the more you save.

 About one-third of Montana residents with marketplace coverage pay under $10 per month.

-To be eligible for subsidies, you need to make between $15,606 and $60,240 per year as a single person (between $31,200 and $124,800 for a family of four).
+To be eligible for subsidies, you need to make between $15,606 and $60,240 per year as an individual(between $31,200 and $124,800 for a family of four).
 It's important to remember that you can only get discounts with a Bronze, Silver or Gold plan from HealthCare.gov.
-And you can't get subsidies if your income lets you get Medicaid.
+And you can't get subsidies if your income qualifies you for Medicaid.

-Affordable health insurance in Montana by city
+Affordable health insurance plans in Montana by city

 Mountain Health CO-OP has the cheapest rates in Butte.

-Cheapest health insurance by MT county
+Cheapest health insurance plan by Montana county

 County